ipfs/devgrants/README.md

 ---

 ### Open Grant
 Do you have an idea for pushing the IPFS ecosystem forward not already covered by an RFP?
+Propose a

 To read more about creating an Open Grant proposal, see [OPEN GRANTS](open-grants).